taichi-dev/taichi/README.md

 -------------------------------

-If you would like to contribute to Taichi, **please check out our [Contributor Guidelines](https://taichi.readthedocs.io/en/latest/contributor_guide.html).**
+We welcome feedback and comments.
+If you would like to contribute to Taichi, please check out our [Contributor Guidelines](https://taichi.readthedocs.io/en/latest/contributor_guide.html).

 If you use Taichi in your research, please cite our papers: